Christians and the New Year

 What are Christians to do with the New Year?
-It falls on the heels of Christmas so it becomes an unavoidable part of the Christmas holiday.
+It falls on the heels of Christmas so it becomes an unavoidable part of the Christmas holiday season.
 For the world, however, the arrival of the New Year is little more than a time for partying and hopeful resolutions.
 What about Christians and the New Year?
 After all, the New Year isn’t a Christian holiday, right?
 Not so fast!
 There may be more reason for Christians to celebrate the New Year than one might think.
+Here are some things to consider as you ponder the significance of the New Year as a Christian.

 “The First Month of Your Year”